Washington: US Vice-President Joe Biden will not seek the presidency, he announced in a surprise appearance at the White House on Wednesday.

-Biden who lost his son Beau to cancer early this summer, said as the family and he have worked through the grieving process, he has maintained all along that it may very well be that that process, by the time they get through it, closes the window on mounting a realistic campaign for president.
+“As my family and I have worked through the grieving process,” he said referring to the recent death of his son Beau, “I’ve said all along that it may very well be that that process, by the time we get through it, closes the window on mounting a realistic campaign for president”.